-"Front" Clearance dimension is measured from the water heater jacket to the closet door.

-"Top" clearance dimension is measured from the jacket top of the water heater to the ceiling.
+- "Front" clearance dimension is measured from the gas control (thermostat) to the closet door. - "Top" clearance dimension is measured from the jacket top to the ceiling.

 If the clearances stated on the Instruction/ Warning Label, located on the front of the heater differ, install the water heater according to the clearances stated on the label.